jamesmcginnis/atv-media-remote/README.md

 - **Apple TV remote control** — rounded rectangle touchpad with Up / Down / Left / Right / Select navigation, Back, TV home, Apps launcher, and Power on/off with live state indicator
 - **App launcher** — tap Apps to see all installed apps on your Apple TV and launch any of them instantly
 - **Smart volume control** — automatically detects Apple TV and uses `remote.send_command` for reliable volume across every app (YouTube, Infuse, Plex, Netflix, Disney+ and more); falls back to standard `volume_set` for all other media players
+- **Dedicated volume entity** — optionally route volume control to a separate device such as a TV or AV receiver, independent of the active media player
 - **Volume slider or buttons** — choose between a full-width drag slider or flanking + / − buttons to match your preference
 - **Mini remote shortcut** — single tap in compact mode expands the card and opens the remote simultaneously
 - **Multi-device switching** — add multiple media players, drag to reorder, auto-switch to whichever is currently playing